chumpon-asaneerat/LuckyTexAirBagV01x02/Documents/Database/11_CutPrint/151-CUT_SERACHLIST.md

 - **By Both**: Find operations on date and machine combination
 - Used for production reports, quality audits, issue investigation

-**Data Returned** (40+ columns):
+**Data Returned** (46 columns - complete cutting records):
-- Item lot, dates, operators
-- All barcode measurements (width, distance)
-- Cut line specifications
-- Density measurements
-- Speed and tension settings
-- Width measurements (before/after)
-- Roll positions for all cutting lines
-- Selvage measurements
-- Suspension status and remarks
-- Length details
+- See Returns section above for full column details
+- Includes all measurements, machine parameters, and status information
+- Used for comprehensive operation review and reporting

 ---